 I would love to hear back from you if you learn this nine-loop braid, or any other braids from this blog!
 Or if you have any questions/ comments/ corrections.
 Leave notes under ‘comments’ below any post, or send me an email.

-The 9-loop photo-tutorial is an expanded and amended version of my earlier how-to article on 9 and 11-loop braids, which was published in the Illustrated Instruction section of M. Kinoshita’s L-MBRIC newsletter 2008 (issue 11)
+This 9-loop photo-tutorial is an expanded and rewritten version of my earlier how-to article on 9 and 11-loop braids, published in the Illustrated Instruction section of M. Kinoshita’s L-MBRIC newsletter 2008 (issue 11)